Nathan Buckley: Collingwood captain

 In 2003, Buckley received his highest individual honour, the Brownlow Medal in a three-way tie with fellow South Australian-born players Mark Ricciuto (Adelaide) and Adam Goodes (Sydney).
 The following Saturday Buckley played in his second losing grand final, with Collingwood losing to the Brisbane Lions.
 Buckley was his team's leading ball winner, with 24 disposals.

 After perhaps the best season of his stellar career in 2003, the Magpie skipper endured 2004 and 2005 seasons he would rather forget.
 He started the season in usual domineering fashion in the opening three rounds, but missed seven of the next eight matches with hamstring problems.
 When he returned, he appeared to play under duress, spending more time across half-forward or half-back.
 Buckley was honoured with life membership of the Collingwood Football Club in 2004.

-During the 2006 season, Buckley was awarded AFL Life Membership after playing his 300th official match since his debut in 1993, comprising 267 premiership games, 24 preseason games, four state of origin games and four international rules games.
+During the 2006 season, Buckley was awarded AFL Life Membership after playing his 300th official AFL match since his debut in 1993 (comprising 268 premiership matches, 24 pre-season matches, four State of Origin matches and four International Rules matches).

 Buckley was rested twice during the season, once for the match against West Coast at Subiaco in Round 7, and again in the Round 21 clash against Carlton.
 At the end of the 2006 season Buckley indicated the possibility of him standing down as captain of the club, saying that James Clement might be a likely choice for the position.
 Clement later said he did not wish to become captain.
 Collingwood President Eddie McGuire played down any rumours of Buckley standing aside.

 Following serious hamstring problems, Buckley played his first game of 2007 playing for the Williamstown Seagulls in the VFL on 18 August 2007.
 He was judged best on ground, gathering 29 possessions and kicking four goals.

 He returned to the Collingwood side the following week and played in the club's two remaining home-and-away games and all three finals, including its 18-point semi-final win against West Coast in extra time, and its five-point loss against Geelong in the preliminary final where he was sitting on the bench in disappointment when the final siren sounded.
 Three weeks later, on 5 October 2007, Buckley announced his retirement.